ojathelonius/let-it-fly/README.md

 ### Events
 /api/events

 Gets all the events occuring in Singapore.
-N'utilise pas l'API en ce moment, seulement les extra_events
+For a lack of events in the Singapore Tourism Board API, we fetched data coming from other sources.

 ### Hotels
 /api/hotels/{SIN,FRA}